bll123/ballroomdj-4/README.txt

       The pre-installation script only needs to be run each time its version number changes.

-    d) In the terminal type the following command:
+    c) In the terminal type the following command:

-        bash macos-run-installer-v1.sh
+        bash macos-run-installer-v2.sh

 Converting BallroomDJ 3: